seansimkus/Shopify-Challange/README.md

   ![Scatter Plot](https://github.com/seansimkus/Shopify-Challenge/blob/main/scatterplot.jpeg "Scatter Plot")

   As mentioned previously, a weakness of using a mean calculation is that outliers can strongly influence it.
-As we can see from the graph above there is an outlier that it so high it greatly skews the results.
+As we can see from the graph above, an outlier is so significant that it dramatically skews the results.
 A better way to evaluate this data would be to take the median of the `order_amount` as it is not as affected nearly as much by the outliers.

   ```python
   # Get the median of order_amount